Historic Marker Program

 Annual Historic Marker Selection Process

 All Historic Marker Applications will be submitted electronically through the electronic plan review to the Historic Preservation Planning Staff.
 Staff will review the applications and prepare them for the Historic Marker Selection Meeting.
 The Historic Preservation Commission will review all applications and hear presentations at their regular November meeting.
 Once the Historic Preservation Commission approves the markers in November, staff will finalize text and order the markers.
-All markers will be installed and unveiled in celebration of National Historic Preservation Month in May.
+Unfortunately, supply chain and staffing issues have delayed the fabrication of the markers.
+The Town will coordinate with the applicants to install the markers and hold unveiling ceremonies for each marker upon receipt.

 Application Process

-1. Click on “Submit a Project for Review”
+1. Click on “Submit a New Planning Application”

 2. Select Wake County